hishamhm/datafile/README.md

   * "config" - this is a configuration file
   * "cache" - a runtime cache file

-Some openers may operate only on specific contexts (eg, `datafile.openers.unix_config`).
+Some openers may operate only on specific contexts, or ignore the context altogether.

 If successful, returns two arguments: the open file handle and its pathname.
 If failed, returns nil and an error message.

 ##### datafile.path(file, \[mode\], \[context\])

-A shorthand function that just returns the pathname for a file.
+A shorthand function that looks for a file and returns its pathname.
-It works by trying to open the file with `datafile.open` and if successful, closes it and returns the path.
+The return pathname may be relative.

+The input arguments are the same as for `datafile.open`.

+If successful, returns one argument: the pathname, which may be relative.
+If failed, returns nil and an error message.

 ## To-do

-* More openers (Mac?)
+* More openers (any Mac-specific paths?)
 * Testing

 Feedback, pull requests, criticism, contributions, etc. are welcome!